Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 Bankruptcy is usually the last thing on a person’s mind after losing a loved one, but failing to disclose this information to the Court can be devastating to your case.
 If you will be receiving an inheritance (either real estate or cash), then you must tell your bankruptcy attorney.

 Typically, if you will be receiving money from an inheritance, you may be able to claim some of it as exempt.
-Anything that cannot be exempted has to be paid into the Court.
-They will use the inheritance to finish paying off the case and return any excess funds back to you.
+In a Chapter 13 case, an inheritance may become property of the bankruptcy estate, and non-exempt funds may need to be paid into your plan before any excess funds are returned to you.

 I know you may think it is unfair to use inheritance to pay your debts, but trying to hide an inheritance from the Court could be much, much worse.
 The Court has the power to dismiss your case immediately for failure to disclose information.

-Further, if the Judge determines you tried to lie or falsify information to the Court, then he may even impose a denial of discharge, effectively making it impossible for you to file bankruptcy again.
-Since lying to the Court is considered perjury, the Judge could also turn your case over to the US Attorney’s office for criminal prosecution.
+Further, if the Judge determines you tried to lie or falsify information to the Court, then the Court may deny or revoke your discharge or impose other penalties, effectively making it difficult or impossible to receive the bankruptcy relief you sought.
+Since lying to the Court is considered perjury, the Judge could also refer your case to the U.S. Attorney’s Office for criminal prosecution.

 Contact a Bankruptcy Attorney Today to Discuss Your Options

-At Bond & Botes, our attorneys specialize in helping people navigate the difficulties in the bankruptcy process.
+At Bond & Botes, our attorneys focus on helping people navigate the difficulties in the bankruptcy process.
 If you are considering filing, don’t go through it alone.
 Each of our convenient locations offers free initial consultations.
-We’d be happy to help guide you back to financial security.
+We’d be happy to help guide you back to financial stability.